 In-ground fire pit is like your traditional forest campsite bonfire where the wood and charcoal container is dug within the ground.

 There is no limit to how you can modify the design of in-ground fire pits though as long as the basic concept of it firing up from a hole at a depth of at least four inches applies.

-You can be minimalist with cushioned sofas and concrete floor perfect for close knit bonding like this one from Reno Guide.
+You can be minimalist with cushioned sofas and concrete floor perfect for close knit bonding like this one from Farm Food Family.